-“Welcome to the Otherworld.
-A vault containing an exclusive selection of films that have made it through a rigorous selection process.
-These are films from the heights of imagination, they defy reality, they challenge the mind, they draw a mustache on the face of convention.
+“Welcome to the Otherworld Vault.
+Within, you will find an exclusive selection of films that champion the imagination, defy reality, challenge the mind and draw a mustache on the face of convention.
 They are Other.”

 Greetings fellow traveller.
 Welcome to the Otherworld.